ping830616/DICE/README.md

 If GitHub returns an LFS quota or LFS budget error during `git clone` or `git lfs pull`, GitHub alone cannot currently provide a 100% complete clone of this repository.

 Crash-aware notebook sections need more than the lightweight manifest files.
-If `workload_crash_pilots/` is incomplete, sections that read pilot `crash_events.csv`, copied diagnostic reports, or crash logs will still need that payload to be materialized.
-In practice, `6.
-Crash-Aware Early Warning and Real Crash Localization`, the crash-evidence gallery cells, and `8G.
-Workload-Matched Crash Matrix` require either:
+If workload_crash_pilots/ is incomplete, any section that reads pilot crash_events.csv, copied diagnostic reports, or crash logs will still require those underlying files to be available locally.
+In practice, 6.
+Crash-Aware Early Warning and Real Crash Localization, the crash-evidence gallery cells, and 8G.
+Workload-Matched Crash Matrix requires either:

 - a successful `git lfs pull --include="data generation/dataset/ITC_M2Pro_DATA/workload_crash_pilots/**"`
 - or a local materialized copy of `workload_crash_pilots/` with `DATASET_ROOT` or `CRASH_PILOTS_ROOT` pointed at that copy